Littoral zone of Southern Brittany

 St Cadou : 44 %

 The species present in the 4 stations are inevitably more or less euryhaline.
-The some are generally met in sea (¨marine species ¨), whereas the others are present usually in fresh water (¨dulcicole species ¨, see Diatoms of the fresh waters) ; Some ones (¨brackish species¨) are considered as living in brackish waters (or in very mineralized continental waters).
+Some ones are usually met in sea (¨marine species ¨), whereas the others are present usually in fresh water (¨freshwater species¨, see Diatoms of the fresh waters).
+Some ones (¨brackish species¨) are usually found in brackish waters (or in very mineralized continental waters).
 These three types of species divided up as follows in the 4 stations (in percentages):

-¨ marine species¨ ¨brackish species¨ ¨dulcicole species¨
+¨ marine species¨ ¨brackish species¨ ¨freshwater species¨

 Porz Guen 85 5 10